lidevelopers/liantichess/static/docs/faq.md

 <details><summary>Why is it called Liantichess?</summary>

-The server code is written like lichess and to play antichess.</details>
+The server code is written like pychess and to play antichess.</details>

 <details><summary>What is the relationship to [Lichess](https://lichess.org/)?</summary>